Don’t get your neighbour’s tinsel in a tangle over rubbish this holiday season

 If you’re looking to dispose of things like old furniture or other large household items because Santa or family purchased you a new one, make sure to schedule a collection with your council by keeping track of the days they collect more substantial items.

 If you don’t act responsibly, your committee can take action on behalf of owners.
 They have certain rights and responsibilities as follows:

 Your committee can throw away unclaimed items, give them away to charity, auction or sell them as they see fit.
 If goods are sold, the property’s owners are entitled to the proceeds from the sale and money may be paid into the administrative fund.
 While this is the case in most states, auctioning or selling goods isn’t acceptable within Queensland.
 Here, the committee must give prior notice of disposal via a letter which should also specify time limits for collection.

 2. Offering a notice of disposal

-Before the committee does away with abandoned goods, a disposal notice needs to be placed near or on the item so that the owners are aware of intent of disposal at least five days in advance.
-This notice should be clearly outlined on a sheet of paper no smaller than an A4 size.
-It should describe the goods, the date and time the notice was issued and include the contact details of the person delegated to dispose the items such as the building manager, strata manager or committee member.
+Before the committee does away with abandoned goods, a disposal notice needs to be placed near or on the item so that the owners are aware of the intent of disposal at least five days in advance.
+This notice should be clearly outlined on a sheet of paper no smaller than A4 in size.
+It should describe the goods, the date and time the notice was issued and include the contact details of the person delegated to dispose of the items such as the building manager, strata manager or committee member.

-3. Keeping record of sold goods
+3. Keeping a record of sold goods

 The committee should maintain a record of the sold goods and retain them on file for at least a year from the sale.
 All relevant details such as what items were sold, when, where and by who, needs to be captured.